JaredVogt/dotfiles/README.md

 * [powerline](https://powerline.readthedocs.io/en/latest/installation/osx.html).
 This is a complicated one... read this to make sure things done correctly.
 Will be scripting this one up.
 [Font zip file](https://github.com/powerline/fonts/archive/master.zip)
 * Inspired by Lars Karpert's [article](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789#.i2u62yg9w).
 * see `dotfile/macos/apps/README.md` for details on mackup!
 * `caps lock` is mapped to F19 with Karabiner.
 To get `shift + del` to delete a word backwards, make sure that the KM macro group `App - iterm/vim Macros` is installed.
-* `caps lock` is mapped to F19 with Karabiner.
-To get `shift + del` to delete a word backwards, make sure that the KM macro group `App - iterm/vim Macros` is installed.